snowberryfield/printemps/index.md

 ## Abstract
-__PRINTEMPS__ is a C++ metaheuristics modeler/solver library for general linear integer optimization problems.
+__PRINTEMPS__ (PoRtable INTEger Mathematical Programming Solver)  is a C++ metaheuristics modeler/solver library for general linear integer optimization problems.
 PRINTEMPS emphasizes the following aspects:
 - __Portability.__ It is implemented as a header-only library which does not depend on any other proprietary or open-source libraries.
 Users can integrate it into their own codes by just copying the necessary files.

 - __Intuitiveness in modeling.__ It provides an intuitive modeling environment to define an optimization model as a program code.
 Users can define constraint and objective functions using arithmetic operations on decision variables.